dev-academy-programme/concepts/server/node-debugging.md

 Understanding how to debug your applications with tools more robust than `console.log` will put you in the driver seat to explore the entire runtime environment of your application.
 Be sure you use this capability to increase your understanding.

+## Node Monkey

+Another debugging tool worth checking out is [Node Monkey](https://github.com/jwarkentin/node-monkey), which provides a way to show server output in the browser console, as well as issue debugging commands to your running program.

 **Challenge**: try to complete todays exercise without writing a single `console.log` for debugging!